Key concepts

 Some methods require a reason why an operation took place, e.g. for a supplier to rebook an appointment.

-You can use the Data service to retrieve the data that is applicable to particular operations.
-It is hoped that the reasons provided are sufficient to determine why an action has been taken.
-But, in most methods where a reason can be specified it is also for a reason not covered by the codes to be specified (in free text) - this is known as the "OtherReason".
+You can use the Data service to retrieve the data that is applicable to an operation.
+In most methods where a reason can be specified it is also for a reason not covered by the codes to be specified (in free text) - this is known as the "OtherReason".
 We do not share the free text provided (as it may contain information that cannot be shared, e.g. personal information).

 For example, a reason for rebooking the appointment is that VENDORREQUEST (with description Vendor request) and if chosen the we can let the customer know this, which should reduce support calls to yourself and others.